 If you’re not extracting any personal data, or just the personal data of non-EU or Californian citizens, then you are likely safe to keep scraping.

 The second type of data you need to be careful of scraping is copyrighted data.

 Copyrighted data is data owned by businesses and individuals with explicit control over its reproduction and capture.

 Like the use of copyrighted images and songs, just because the data is publicly available on the internet doesn’t mean it is legal for it to be scraped without the owner’s consent.
 You could be infringing the owner’s copyright by scraping their data.

 This generally applies the following types of web data:

-Scraping copyrighted data isn’t illegal, it is what you plan to do with the copyrighted data is what could potentially make it illegal.
+Scraping copyrighted data itself isn’t illegal, it’s what you plan to do with the copyrighted data that could potentially make it illegal.